Debate: Emergence of debating societies

-Trinity College Dublin boasts two of Europe's oldest debating societies: The Phil, founded in 1683, and The Hist in 1770, inspired by a debating club created by Edmund Burke in 1747.
-Debating societies emerged in London in the early 18th century, and soon became a prominent societal fixture of life in London.
+Trinity College Dublin boasts two of Europe's oldest debating societies: The Hist in 1770, inspired by a debating club created by Edmund Burke in 1747, and The Phil, founded in 1683.
+The Society of Cogers was founded in London in 1755 and still operates today.
+Debating societies had emerged in London in the early 18th century, and soon became a prominent societal fixture of life in London.
 Although debating societies had existed in London since at least 1740, they were exclusive and secretive societies.
-However, by the mid-18th century, London fostered a vibrant debating society culture, largely due to increased membership from London's growing middle-class.
-Debating topics covered a broad spectrum of topics while the debating societies allowed participants from all genders and social backgrounds, making them an example of the enlarged public sphere of the Age of Enlightenment.
-Debating societies were a phenomenon associated with the simultaneous rise of the public sphere, a sphere of discussion separate from traditional authorities and accessible to all people that acted as a platform for criticism and the development of new ideas and philosophy.
+However, by the mid-18th century, London fostered a vibrant debating society culture, largely due to increased membership from London's growing middle class.
+The topics debated covered a broad spectrum, and debating societies allowed participants from all genders and social backgrounds, making them an example of the enlarged public sphere of the Age of Enlightenment.
+Debating societies were a phenomenon associated with the simultaneous rise of the public sphere.
+A sphere of discussion, separate from traditional authorities and accessible to all people, acted as a platform for criticism and the development of new ideas and philosophy.

-John Henley, a clergyman, founded an Oratory in 1726 with the principal purpose of "reforming the manner in which such public presentations should be performed."
-He made extensive use of the print industry to advertise the events of his Oratory, making it an omnipresent part of the London public sphere.
-Henley was also instrumental in constructing the space of the debating club: he added two platforms to his room in the Newport district of London to allow for the staging of debates, and structured the entrances to allow for the collection of admission.
-These changes were further implemented when Henley moved his enterprise to Lincoln's Inn Fields.
-The public was now willing to pay to be entertained, and Henley exploited this increasing commercialization of British society.
-By the 1770s, debating societies were firmly established in London society.
+John Henley, a clergyman, founded an Oratory in 1726 with the principal aim of "reforming the manner in which public presentations should be performed".
+He extensively utilized the print industry to advertise the events of his Oratory, establishing it as a ubiquitous part of the London public sphere.
+Henley also played a crucial role in shaping the space of the debating club; he introduced two platforms to his room in the Newport district of London for the staging of debates and organized the entrances to facilitate the collection of admission fees.
+These modifications were further carried out when Henley relocated his enterprise to Lincoln's Inn Fields.
+With the public now willing to pay for entertainment, Henley capitalized on the growing commercialization of British society.
+By the 1770s, debating societies had become a firmly established part of London society.

-The year 1785 was pivotal: The Morning Chronicle announced on March 27:
+The year 1785 was pivotal: The Morning Chronicle announced on March 26: